SASM235/LandslideSusceptibilityModel/README.md

 The following scripts were written in Python and can be run through the Python console in QGIS.
 Users can modify the raster cell size and the classification parameters based on the study area.

-Note: The raster and vector datasets should be located in one folder.
+Note: The raster and vector datasets should be located in one folder before processing.

 The model consists of three parts.
 1) Part A - Preprocessing of the layers